 3. Why is brown rice better than white rice for diabetes control?

-According to Harvard Health Publishing, the glycemic index of white rice is GI-73, while brown rice has a glycemic index of GI-68.
-Thus, brown rice has a lower glycemic index, which means its carbs are more slowly converted into blood sugar, making it more ideal for people with diabetes or pre-diabetes.
+According to Harvard Health Publishing, the glycemic index of white rice is G!-73, whereas brown rice has the glycemic index of GI-68.
+Because brown rice has a lower GI, it means it is slowly absorbed and digested into the body, meaning a lower and slower rise in blood glucose levels, making it ideal for people with diabetes or prediabetes.

 Red rice has become more popular and widely available over the last few years, and is arguably the most nutritious rice variety to eat.

 Red rice is slightly different because it contains a compound called anthocyanins.
 Anthocyanin is also seen in other red-purple fruits and vegetables such as blueberries and red cabbages.
 Anthocyanins have plenty of reported health benefits too, such as being able to lower blood pressure, and being able to prevent cancer or tumor cell growth.

 You can buy red rice with or without the hull (the outer coating of the grain).
 Red rice has a similar calorie content to other rices; 100g of uncooked red rice, there are about 360 calories.
 However, fibre content is a lot higher in red rice, with it being 6.2g per 100g.

 Like all rice, red rice is rich in carbs and protein as well as fibre and B vitamins.
 Red rice also has a lower glycemic index, meaning it takes longer for it to be digested and turned into sugar in your body, meaning that it is suitable for those with diabetes.